ExcelFunctions.net Logo

 This gives the result 0.252492538.

-Further information and examples of the Excel Norm.Dist function can be found on the Microsoft Office website.
+For further information and examples of the Excel Norm.Dist function, see the Microsoft Office website.

 If you get an error from the Excel Norm.Dist function this is likely to be one of the following: